ItaloLemosGasparo/DotNet_Salon_Manager/Examples.md

     .ToList();
 ```

-### Filtering DataGridView Rows and Adding to DataTable
+### Filtering DataGridView Rows and Adding to DataTable (using cast instead "as datatable")

 This example filters rows from a `DataGridView` where the `Flag` column is set to true, then adds the `Id` and `Status` values from each row to a `DataTable`.